bottlerocket-os/bottlerocket-update-operator/design/DESIGN.md

 Brupop will continue to utilize a DaemonSet of agents on each Bottlerocket node.
 Each of these nodes will also behave as a control loop, operating solely on the target node.
-Instead of having the independent controller and agent cooperate and pass messages via RPC, we will associate a [Custom Resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) (called BottlerocketNode) with each Bottlerocket node containing status information about the node, as well as a desired state.
+Instead of having the independent controller and agent cooperate and pass messages via RPC, we will associate a [Custom Resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) (called BottlerocketShadow) with each Bottlerocket node containing status information about the node, as well as a desired state.
-The `controller` will utilize state information in the `BottlerocketNode` resource to determine what the desired state of the node should be, setting that desired state back into the `spec` of the `BottlerocketNode` resource.
+The `controller` will utilize state information in the `BottlerocketShadow` resource to determine what the desired state of the node should be, setting that desired state back into the `spec` of the `BottlerocketShadow` resource.
-The agent on each host will be responsible for updating the `BottlerocketNode` metadata, and driving the local system towards the desired spec set by the controller.
+The agent on each host will be responsible for updating the `BottlerocketShadow` metadata, and driving the local system towards the desired spec set by the controller.

 So, as before, each node in the system flows through a state machine.
 The brupop controller can page through relevant nodes and determine its next action or check on the status of ongoing actions.